Helen McNicoll

 Helen Galloway McNicoll RBA (December 14, 1879 – June 27, 1915) was a Canadian impressionist painter.
 She was one of the most notable women artists in Canada in the early twentieth century and achieved considerable success during her decade-long career.
 McNicoll played an important role in popularizing Impressionism in Canada, at a time when it was still relatively unknown, with her lively representations of rural landscapes, intimate child subjects and modern female figures.
-She was elected to the Royal Society of British Artists in 1913 and an Associate of the Royal Canadian Academy of Arts in 1914.
+She was elected to the Royal Society of British Artists in 1913 and was created an Associate of the Royal Canadian Academy of Arts in 1914.

 Biography

 Early life

-McNicoll was born in Toronto to an affluent family.
+McNicoll was born in Toronto, but raised in Montreal to an affluent family.
 Her parents were David McNicoll and Emily Pashley who were British immigrants.
-McNicoll had six siblings—three sisters and three brothers—with letters and sketches proving that the McNicoll family was very close.
-McNicoll’s parents were members of Montreal’s Anglophone Protestant Elite.
-Her father David worked in the Railway industry in Scotland and England, allowing Helen to come into close contact with prominent families during the boom of Industrialism.
-McNicoll, with the financial support of her family through connections with renowned art collectors, would be able to freely paint without worry.
-McNicoll's first exposure to art presumably came from observing her parents--her father did sketches during his railway travels while her mother painted china and wrote poetry.
+McNicoll had six siblings—three sisters and three brothers—with letters and sketches indicating that the McNicoll family was very close.
+McNicoll’s parents were members of Montreal’s Anglophone Protestant elite.
+Her father David worked in the railway industry in Scotland and England, allowing Helen to come into close contact with prominent families during the boom in Industrialism.
+McNicoll, with the financial support of her family through connections with renowned art collectors, was able to devote her time to painting.
+McNicoll's first exposure to art presumably came from observing her parents—her father did sketches during his railway travels, while her mother painted china and wrote poetry.

 Despite the advantages, McNicoll developed severe hearing loss at the age of two due to scarlet fever.
 McNicoll navigated the social side of the art world through lip reading and assistance from friends and family.
 In 1899, she participated in activities at the Mackay Institution for Protestant Deaf Mutes; however, she was not listed in official school records and was not listed as deaf in the 1901 census due to misunderstandings of deaf culture in North America at this time.